flowroute/flowroute-messaging-ruby/README.md

  	`git clone https://github.com/flowroute/flowroute-messaging-ruby.git`

- 	The `git clone` command clones the **flowroute-messaging-ruby** repository as a sub directory within the parent folder.echo
+ 	The `git clone` command clones the **flowroute-messaging-ruby** repository as a sub directory within the parent folder.

 4. Change directories to the newly created **flowroute-messaging-ruby** directory.